tolgaucar/Article-Landing-Page/README.md

 [EN] This landing page was prepared with HTML5/CSS for a project, and since it could not be continued due to the cancellation of the project, it was only coded as html5/css and the front side was shared free of charge.

-## Özellikler
+## Properties
 - Responsive
+- Clean Code
+- Smooth Transitions
+- Ready for backend.

+[TR]
+- Responsive
 - Temiz Kod
 - Yumuşak Geçişler
 - Backend için hazır durumda.

-## Features
-- Responsive
-- Clean Code
-- Smooth Transitions
-- Ready for backend.

 ## Screenshot
 - https://prnt.sc/1r5fgl4